 Putting may be done in a formal manner, with counsel saying to the witness ‘I put it to you that…’ or it may be done in a more natural, conversational style, like ‘Isn’t it true that…’

 It does not matter what words are used to put contradictory evidence to a witness so long as they are given the opportunity to comment on it.

 Case law has clarified that while witnesses must be presented with any story, theory or claim that contradicts their evidence, they need not be presented with all competing evidence.
 Questions that are redundant need not be asked.

-What if the Brown v Dunn rule is broken?
+What if the Browne v Dunn rule is broken?

-If a party fails to comply with the rule in Brown v Dunn, the judge has a discretion as to how to remedy the unfairness.
+If a party fails to comply with the rule in Browne v Dunn, the judge has a discretion as to how to remedy the unfairness.
 Some available remedies are discussed below.

 Recall the witness

 When it becomes clear that a matter should have been put to a witness who has already finished giving evidence, one solution is to recall the witness.
 The party which called the witness may either accept or decline the recall of the witness.